 Find out more at the Council for Disabled Children website.

 Some children with more complex needs need more specialist support as part of their Early Years entitlement.
-To access this you would have a discussion with the Early Years service.
-Your child may attend a Child Development Centre (CDC) for a short time.
+To access this, you would have a discussion with the Early Years Service.
+Your child may access support from:

 Special School Provision